All Episodes

 It's not a mistake to think that you were in a helicopter that was shot down when you weren't.

-That's uh that's that's not that's not a mistake.
+That's not a mistake.

-And to claim that you bungled it and made another mistake is bordering on uh telling another falsehood.
+And to claim that you bungled it and made another mistake is bordering on telling another falsehood.

-It it wasn't true.
+It wasn't true.

 He put himself on board a helicopter, but he was not aboard.

-And how many NBC News employees and journalists who were traveling with him and how many military people who were traveling with him participated in this cover.
+And how many NBC News employees and journalists who were traveling with him and how many military people who were traveling with him participated in this cover?

-Once he made the claim, how many people knew that the claim was untrue and helped cover it up or didn't know what to do with it, or but I guess he had just it he told it one too many times, and somebody who knew it wasn't true finally let Stars and Stripes know they couldn't take it anymore.
+But I guess he had just, he told it one too many times, and somebody who knew it wasn't true finally let Stars and Stripes know they couldn't take it anymore.

-I had a I got fired.
+I got fired.

 I worked with a guy that was a pathological congenital liar, and I couldn't put up with it.